electricimp/examples/Microsoft_Azure_Examples/MS_IoTCentral_AssetTracking_Demo/README.md

     * [impC Breakout Board](https://store.electricimp.com/collections/breakout-boards/products/impc001-breakout-board-kit-preorder?variant=7599263973399)
 6. If using an impExplorer you will need a 2.4GHz 802.11bgn WiFi network *name* (SSID) and *password*.
 7. If using an impC Breakout Board you can add a [Pixhawk GPS](https://www.amazon.com/dp/B01KK9A8QG/ref=cm_sw_r_cp_apip_Cmj3DOu4gUMIv).

+**NOTE:**

+If you are using a (non-Azure) Electric Imp account (i.e. your device does **not** have an Azure logo, as in step #3 above) you need to [sign up](https://connect.electricimp.com/azure-mqtt-integration-signup) for our MQTT integration first as your device needs to be assigned to a server with MQTT support.
+For Electric Imp Microsoft Azure accounts this is already the case, so nothing needs to be done.

 ## Hardware Setup